 NHS advice on cosmetic dentistry

-The NHS has issued a checklist that it advises all people considering treatment abroad to read so that they can make an informed decision.
+The NHS has issued a checklist urging all people considering treatment abroad to read so that they can make an informed decision.

-It says patients should think carefully about their reasons for going, know the warning signs to look out for (lack of information, pressure to make a quick decision, no talk of aftercare), get a second opinion, and look into side effects, among others.
+It says patients should think carefully about their reasons for going, know the warning signs to look out for (lack of information, pressure to make a quick decision, no talk of aftercare), get a second opinion, and look into side effects.

 What is the government's advice?